G1.9 Working With Service Providers

 7. Maintains (at a minimum):

-8. During the referral process, inquire about the provider’s agency policy and procedures regarding providing written reports, and explain that there is the possibility that they may be asked to testify in court on behalf of the child, family, or the Cabinet;
+8. During the referral process, inquires about the provider’s agency policy and procedures regarding providing written reports, and explain that there is the possibility that they may be asked to testify in court on behalf of the child, family, or the Cabinet;

 9. Follows guidelines for ongoing contact with the child and family, and documents in service recordings the progress toward goals, objectives, and tasks;